openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 testing: false

 Enables no-authentication mode where no authentication is used for accessing API services.
-Setting it to ``false`` will make ironic and ironic-inspector either use keystone (if ``enable_keystone`` is true) or HTTP basic auth (use ``admin_username``/``admin_password`` and ``default_username``/``default_password`` to configure).
+The default setting of ``true`` makes ironic and ironic-inspector either use keystone (if ``enable_keystone`` is true) or HTTP basic auth (use ``admin_username``/``admin_password`` and ``default_username``/``default_password`` to configure).

-noauth_mode: true
+noauth_mode: false

 Node cleaning, which was a feature added to ironic during the Kilo cycle, removes the previous contents of a node once it has been moved from an